Slownite/Segmentic_Segmentation_Pipeline/README.md

 - ✅ Fine-tuning with Pascal VOC 2012 dataset
 - ✅ Structured model pruning using PyTorch
 - ✅ Evaluation using Pixel Accuracy, Mean IoU, and FPS
-- ❌ No ONNX export or quantization (not used in this version)
+- ✅ ONNX export or quantization (not used in this benchmark)

 ---